NitorCreations/nameless-deploy-tools/docs/commands.md

   -t [TAGS [TAGS ...]], --tags [TAGS [TAGS ...]]
                         Tag to add to the snapshot in the format name=value.
                         Multiple values allowed.
+  -i, --ignore-missing-copytags
+                        If set, missing copytags are ignored.
 ```

 ## `ndt terraform-pull-state`